 About Montana Conservation Corps

-Montana Conservation Corps' (MCC) mission is to inspire young people through hands-on conservation service to be leaders, stewards of the land and engaged citizens who improve their communities.
-Founded in 1991, MCC is a private, nonprofit organization.
-There are 4 regions, with approximately 40 staff and 300 members who serve each year in leader, member or intern positions.
-MCC receives Federal grant money through the Corporation for National & Community Service.
-This grant is used to provide participant stipends and education awards, as well as to support our programming: offering leadership development to Leaders and Members.
-MCC offers crew-based programming that uses natural resource and community service projects to foster personal and crew development.
+Montana Conservation Corps' (MCC) promise is to ignite the potential - for leadership, for service, for action and resilience - that exists in every person.
+Founded in 1991, MCC is a private, nonprofit organization that serves Montana (and neighboring states), with offices in Bozeman, Helena, Missoula, and Kalispell.
+MCC receives Federal grant money through the Corporation for National & Community Service, which is used to provide participant stipends and education awards, as well as to support our programming.
+By weaving together leadership development, teamwork, civic engagement, and work-skills training with direct service to our lands and communities, MCC helps members develop competencies for achieving success.
+In return, our corps members protect amazing wild places.
 While most of the work we accomplish is in the field, our main goal is not to build trails but to help members develop the knowledge, skills, and attitudes needed to be active citizens in their community.